It's a New Day in Public Health.

 Measles is very rare in countries and regions of the world that are able to keep vaccination coverage high.
 In North and South America, Finland, and some other areas, endemic measles transmission is considered to have been interrupted through vaccination.
 There are still sporadic cases of measles in the United States because visitors from other countries or US citizens traveling abroad can become infected before or during travel and spread the infection to unvaccinated or unprotected persons.

 Worldwide, there are estimated to be 20 million cases and 164,000 deaths each year.
 More than half of the deaths occur in India.
-For more information on measles in the United States and worldwide, visit the Global Elimination page.
+For more information on measles in the United States and worldwide, visit the global elimination page.

 Measles History